jeffatix/fantasque-sans/README.md

 1.6.5 - Make italics visible on Windows.

 ### Blah
-- This branch has fixes for Blah
+- This branch has fixes for Blah and the SuperBlah!